Feedback Linearisation with State Constraints: Introduction

 FBL, also known as Nonlinear Dynamic Inversion in special cases~\cite{Looye2001DesignOR}, is widely used in aerospace applications such as flight control~\cite{miller2011nonlinear}.
 FBL works by designing a controller to cancel the nonlinearities within the system dynamics, enabling the application of well-established linear control techniques to the remaining ``virtual input".
 For a system with a single affine input $u$ and single state $x$, $\dot{x}(t)=f(t,x(t))+g(t,x(t))u$, assuming $g(t,x) \ne 0$, FBL is as simple as applying the controller $u=\frac{\nu-f(t,x)}{g(t,x)}$, where $\nu$ is the virtual input designed to control the induced linear system $\dot{x}(t)=\nu$.
 For Multiple Input Multiple Output (MIMO) systems, FBL involves the use of geometric techniques to find the relationship between the output and the input by taking the time derivatives of the output.
 Derivatives are taken until the system input appears explicitly within the expression, this order of derivative is known as the \textbf{relative degree} of the system.
+Input-output linearisation (IOL) is one of the most common formulations of FBL~\cite{khalil2002nonlinear}.
+In IOL, the output function is fixed, and the linearisation is carried out on this predetermined output, and hence the system may only be partially linearised (that is, there may not exist a diffeomorphism~\cite{hirsch2012differential} mapping between the state space of the linearised system and the original state variables).
+In classical FBL, there is more freedom in the choice of output function, and full linearisation of the system, via a diffeomorphism, can be achieved by selecting an appropriate output.
+The method presented here is general enough to encompass both settings.
+Although the problem formulation (Section~\ref{sec: prob form}) includes an output function for concreteness, this function is not predetermined and may be freely chosen.
+We therefore adopt the term ``FBL'' throughout the paper.

 For nonlinear control, FBL provides an optimisation-free analytical controller whose stability properties can be analysed~\cite{schumacher1998stability}.
 In contrast, other nonlinear optimal control methods usually require significant computational resources involving solving a nonlinear programming problem~\cite{betts2010practical} or a nonlinear PDE such as the Euler-Lagrange equation~\cite{liu2020geometric} or HJB PDE~\cite{jones2024model}.
 However, arguably the popularity of FBL when compared to alternative nonlinear control techniques has waned in recent times due to the following challenges: 1) FBL requires exact knowledge of the model of the system and is sensitive to uncertainties~\cite{wen2024feedback}.
 2) The feedback linearisation transformation maps simple inputs and state constraints to complex nonlinear constraints, limiting the direct use of linear control methods to the FBL induced system~\cite{deng2009input}.